Estevan Florial Preview, Player Props: Yankees vs. Blue Jays

 Estevan Florial At The Plate

-- Florial is hitting .227 with three doubles, a triple and six walks.
+- Florial has three doubles, a triple and six walks while hitting .250.

-- In nine of 13 games this year, Florial has picked up at least one hit, including one game with multiple hits.
+- This year, Florial has totaled at least one hit in 10 of 14 games (71.4%), and had multiple hits twice.

-- He has not hit a long ball in his 13 games this year.

-- In six games this year, Florial has picked up an RBI, with more than one RBI once.
+- In six games this season, Florial has picked up an RBI, with more than one RBI once.

-- In three of 13 games this season, he has scored, including multiple runs once.
+- He has scored at least once three times this year (21.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.